ryanmillerdev/frontendian/_posts/2019-04-13-http-caching.markdown

   <img src="/public/svg/wizard_quill_and_scroll.svg" width="100%" style="max-width: 25rem; margin:4rem 0;"/>
 </figure>

-## `cache-control` & The Evolution of HTTP Caching
+## `cache-control` & the Evolution of HTTP Caching

-The limitations of `Expires` led to introduction of `cache-control` in HTTP/1.1, which greatly augmented the flexibility with which developers could cache resources.
+The limitations of `Expires` led to the introduction of `cache-control` in HTTP/1.1, which greatly augmented the flexibility with which developers could cache resources.
 Instead of relying stricly on dates, `cache-control` accepts a number of directives, a couple of which we'll discuss now, with the remainder being folded into discussions of revalidation, security, and more.

-### Enter The `max-age` Directive
+### Enter the `max-age` Directive

 Think of the `max-age` directive as a simpler alternative to `Expires`.
 Should you wish to specify that a resource expires in a single day, you could respond with a `cache-control` header crafted as follows: